 (Act) No. 67 of 1997Department of Home Affairs (National) (The Government of South Africa)

 This Act amends the Births and Deaths Registration Act, 1992, so as to further regulate changing the particulars on documents held by the Department of Home Affairs.
 It also provides for the assumption of another surname.

-When you die, your estate is divided between your family or the people that you want to have inherit from you.
-The estate consists of your personal property and possessions, as well as any money or other assets owed by you.
-Who your property is passed on to depends on whether you have a valid will or not.
-If you have a valid will then the property is divided according to your wishes.
-If you die without a will (called intestate) then your property will be divided up amongst your immediate family according to the laws of intestate succession.
+When you die, your estate is divided between your family or the people that you would want to have inherit from you.
+Your estate consists of your personal property and possessions, as well as any money or other assets you own.

 When you register a death with the Department of Home Affairs, you will be issued with an abridged death certificate.